sarsky/Mozzie/docs/source/Overview.rst

 Overview
 =================

-The original idea for the Mozzie project is to create a UAV Challenge READY Quadplane based on the Mini Talon, using both commonly available and some custom 3D printed parts, all for under $1000USD.
+The original idea for the Mozzie project was to create a UAV Challenge READY Quadplane based on the Mini Talon, using both commonly available and some custom 3D printed parts, all for under $1000USD.

 This is a complete build instruction wiki to assemble a "Mozzie" quadplane identical to what was used by PerthUAV in the 2016 Medical Express UAV Challenge.